DevOpsPlayground/Hands-on-with-Continuous-Testing-using-Jenkins-and-Zalenium/README.md

 You can view the Pipeline being run in Blue Ocean as before.
 At the end of the run your Blue Ocean should look similar to this:

  ![](images/stage2Run.png)

+ You can also view your tests being run by accessing: http://{yourVmIp}:4444/grid/console

 ## Reporting Using Allure